1. Introduction

 -

-The organization that supplies the collection management system.
+An organization that supplies a collection management system.

 3. Requirements